Cerebras’ wafer-size chip is 10,000 times faster than a GPU

 In September 2019, the Department of Energy announced its partnership with Cerebras, including deployments with Argonne National Laboratory and Lawrence Livermore National Laboratory.

-built around the WSE, which is 56 times larger, has 54 times more cores,

-450 times more on-chip memory, 5,788 times more memory bandwidth and 20,833 times more fabric bandwidth than the leading GPU competitor, Cerebras said.
+The Cerebras CS-1 was announced in November 2019.
+The CS-1 is built around the WSE, which is 56 times larger, has 54 times more cores, 450 times more on-chip memory, 5,788 times more memory bandwidth and 20,833 times more fabric bandwidth than the leading GPU competitor, Cerebras said.

 Depending on workload, from AI to HPC, the CS-1 delivers hundreds or thousands of times more compute than legacy alternatives, and it does so at a fraction of the power draw and space.

-Feldman noted that the CS-1 can finish calculations faster than real time.
-That means that it can start the simulation of a power plant’s reaction core when the reaction starts, but the simulation finishes before the reaction finishes.
+Feldman noted that the CS-1 can finish calculations faster than real time, meaning it can start the simulation of a power plant’s reaction core when the reaction starts and finish the simulation before the reaction ends.

 “These dynamic modeling problems have an interesting characteristic,” Feldman said.
 “They scale poorly across CPU and GPU cores.
 In the language of the computational scientist, they do not exhibit ‘strong scaling.’
 This means that beyond a certain point, adding more processors to a supercomputer does not yield additional performance gains.”

-Cerebras has raised $450 million and it has 275 employees.
+Cerebras has raised $450 million and has 275 employees.

 Best practices for a successful AI Center of Excellence: A guide for both CoEs and business units Access here